-As I prepare for the upcoming Montessori homeschool year, I am researching best practices in lessons planning and record keeping.
+As I prepare for the upcoming Montessori homeschool year, I am researching best practices in lesson planning and record keeping.
 I thought I would share some of my research – from homeschool planners to homeschool curriculum resources – with you.

 Just like Montessori, create a well-planned environment with wide parameters, and lots of room for shifting directions depending on the child and yourself.
 Another starting point is setting your homeschool intentions.